balena-labs-projects/balena-sense/README.md

 To use 1-wire sensors such as the DS18B20 on the Raspberry Pi, you'll need to enable the 1-wire GPIO interface by adding the `w1-gpio` device tree overlay.
 Information on the 1-wire interface is available at [pinout.xyz](https://pinout.xyz/pinout/1_wire), but in the case of BalenaOS, you can do this easily in the Device Configuration section of the BalenaCloud dashboard by adding a custom configuration variable called `RESIN_HOST_CONFIG_dtoverlay`, with value `w1-gpio`.

 More information about device tree overlays and other advanced boot settings for the Raspberry Pi is available in the [BalenaOS docs](https://www.balena.io/docs/reference/OS/advanced/) and [BalenaCloud management reference section](https://www.balena.io/docs/learn/manage/configuration/).

+##### Using Enviro+ with Particulate Matter sensor

+The PM sensor by default uses the Raspberry Pi's UART serial, so currently this will **ONLY WORK** on `.prod` versions of balenaOS. `.dev` versions won't work because they have serial getty connected on the pi UART.

+To enable PM sensor on a `.prod` balenaOS device you need to set the following configuration.
+- Add a service variable on the `sensor` service called `ENVIRO_PLUS_PM` and set with a value of anything e.g. `1`
+- Add `BALENA_HOST_CONFIG_dtoverlay` to your device configuration on the dashboard and set it with a value of `pi3-miniuart-bt`

+Once deployed you can click on `Dashboards > Manage` and then select `EnviroPlus-PM` dashboard to view all the data.

 ##### Hardware setup